 You can enjoy other amusing activities and rides, such as Snail Attack, Super Viking, Lobster Pot, and Bubble-O-Fun.
 Enjoy these fun games to spend a wonderful time at Sky Ranch with your kids and family.
 However, you cannot take food from outside there.
 You can buy food only inside the restaurants at Sky Ranch.

 Go to Sonya’s Secret Garden for Lunch!

-Sonya’s Secret Garden is a complete package of Bed & Breakfast, Restaurant, Wedding venue, and Spa.
-It is strategically positioned on a magical setting.
+Sonya’s Secret Garden is a complete package of Bed & Breakfast, Restaurant, Wedding Venue, and Spa.
+It is strategically positioned in a magical setting.
 It is tucked all around in tropical green, and it is tied well with beautiful teak wood furniture seamlessly.
 It is undoubtedly one of the best Tagaytay restaurants for a wonderful lunch.

 You must try Tagaytay specialty ‘Bread & Dips’, which has homemade bread made of sesame seed from Sonya’s oven with a range of tapenades like basil pesto, bruschetta, and fresh green peppercorn sprinkled in olive oil.
 Along with it, you can also try fresh salads, pasta, and tenderly cooked dishes.
 You may also enjoy tarragon tea and Dalandan juice which is squeezed freshly, with your meal.
 It is pure heaven for food lovers.